Your Surety Bond Specialist

 What Are The Different Types Of Surety Bonds?

 It can be confusing to find the product that is right for you.
 FinCred is an expert surety bond broker.
 If you are looking for help choosing a surety bond for your business, don’t hesitate to contact us.

 There are a wide range of surety bond insurance products.
 Below are the definitions of each available bond.

 Performance Bond Insurance

-A guarantee under which the guarantor (surety) guarantees to the employer or main contractor that the contractor or subcontractor will fulfil their contractual obligations and if they fail to do so, that the Guarantor will pay the damages sustained by the main Contractor or Employer, as ascertained and established under the contract terms and conditions, up to the value of the Bond which is typically 10% of the contract value.
+A guarantee to the employer or main contractor that the contractor or subcontractor will fulfil their contractual obligations and if they fail to do so, that the guarantor will pay the damages sustained by the main contractor or employer, as ascertained and established under the contract terms and conditions, up to the value of the bond which is typically 10% of the contract value.

 Retention Bond Insurance

 A guarantee which enables the release of the whole of each certified payment to the main contractor or subcontractor including what would otherwise have been the portion retained pending release at practical completion and making good defects.